Opinion | Everyone is learning how to work remotely. Lawmakers should, too.

 Congress should not, however, have to be in Washington to do all of this.
-Corporations, small businesses and the rest of us are learning to come together virtually.
+Big corporations, small businesses and the rest of us are learning to come together virtually.
 There is no reason lawmakers should not as well.

 House Majority Leader Steny H. Hoyer (D-Md.) told me that congressional leaders are having serious conversations about finding a temporary way for members to represent their constituents while scattered across the country amid the pandemic.